nanit/kubernetes-graphite-cluster/README.md

 ## Changing an active cluster configuration

 Graphite nodes and StatsD daemons are deployed as StatefulSets.
-The StatsD proxies continuously query the Kubernetes API for StatsD daemon endpoints and updates the configuration.
+The StatsD proxies continuously watch the Kubernetes API for StatsD daemon endpoints and updates the configuration.
-Both Graphite master and carbon relays continuously query the Kubernetes API for Graphite nodes endpoints and update the configuration.
+Both Graphite master and carbon relays continuously watch the Kubernetes API for Graphite nodes endpoints and update the configuration.

-The implications are:
+That means you can scale each part independently, and the system reacts to your changes by updating its config file accordingly.

 ## Acknowledgement